2023 Benefit and Isamu Noguchi Award

 September 12, 2023

-On Tuesday, September 12, 2023, The Noguchi Museum will host its annual benefit gala and presentation of the Isamu Noguchi Award.
-Marking its landmark tenth year, the 2023 Isamu Noguchi Award will recognize artist and writer Edmund de Waal, artist Theaster Gates, and novelist and editor Hanya Yanagihara.
+On Tuesday, September 12, 2023, The Noguchi Museum hosted its annual benefit gala and presentation of the Isamu Noguchi Award.
+Marking its landmark tenth year, the 2023 Isamu Noguchi Award recognizes artist and writer Edmund de Waal, artist Theaster Gates, and novelist and editor Hanya Yanagihara.

-Established in 2014 and presented annually, The Isamu Noguchi Award perpetuates Noguchi’s legacy by acknowledging highly accomplished individuals who share his spirit of innovation, unbounded imagination, and uncompromising commitment to creativity.
+Established in 2014 and presented annually, the Isamu Noguchi Award acknowledges highly accomplished individuals who share Noguchi’s spirit of innovation, unbounded imagination, and uncompromising commitment to creativity.
 The Award celebrates individuals from around the world, across various disciplines, whose works demonstrate the highest level of artistic integrity marked by fearless experimentation and a preoccupation with cross-cultural dialogue and exchange.
-Honoring individuals whose work exhibits qualities of artistic excellence that are shared with Noguchi, the Award also recognizes work that carries significant social consciousness and function.
+Honoring creatives whose work exhibits qualities of artistic excellence that are shared with Noguchi, the Award also recognizes work that carries significant social consciousness and function.

 Edmund de Waal (b.
 1964, Nottingham) is an internationally acclaimed artist and writer, best known for his large-scale installations of porcelain vessels, often created in response to collections and archives or the history of a particular place.
 His interventions have been made for diverse spaces and museums worldwide, including Waddesdon Manor, Buckinghamshire; the Musée Nissim de Camondo, Paris; The British Museum, London; The Frick Collection, New York; Ateneo Veneto, Venice; Schindler House, Los Angeles; Kunsthistorisches Museum, Vienna and V&A Museum, London.
 De Waal is also renowned for his bestselling family memoir, The Hare with Amber Eyes (2010), and The White Road (2015).
 His most recent book, Letters to Camondo, a series of haunting letters written during lockdown, was published in April 2021.
 He was awarded the Windham-Campbell Prize for non-fiction by Yale University in 2015.
 In 2021 he was awarded a CBE for his services to art.
 He lives and works in London.